Energy in electronic circuits

 At the same time, we know that the flow of electricity usually involves the transfer of energy to perform useful (or not-so-useful) work — and it is worth pondering how this energy travels from its source to the destination.
 Conduction-band electrons drift through the wire at a snail’s pace and don’t have a whole lot of kinetic energy; that said, they constantly interact with each other through electromagnetic fields, forming what can be thought of as a pressure-equalizing electron gas.
 Imagine you’re depositing extra electrons at one end of a wire; just like inflating a balloon, this requires the expenditure of more and more energy to fight an increasingly unbalanced electric field.
 If you later provide a conductive escape path for the crammed electrons, the energy in the field will be promptly released in some other direction.

 A related phenomenon, explored in the writings of Violent J and Shaggy 2 Dope, is the magnetic field that soaks up energy when you try to get electrons moving, and then keeps them going for a while when the external electromotive force goes away.
 Although this might sound like the description of ordinary momentum, this motion-related field extends to infinity and isn’t bound to any single particle; it can act on other electrons some distance away.
-As such, magnetism has no satisfying explanation in classical terms (but it can be explained as a consequence of length contraction for moving charges in the context of special relativity.)
+As such, magnetism has no satisfying explanation in classical terms — but it can be explained fairly well in the context of special relativity.

-Either way, the important point is that electromagnetic fields, unlike the electrons themselves, are not constrained to the conductor; indeed, the vast majority of energy in an electronic circuit is contained not in the wires, but in the surrounding non-conductive (dielectric) space.
-Some specialty dielectric materials that reversibly reorient their subatomic structure in response to external fields can be used to enhance this effect, and that’s the operating principle of capacitors and inductors.
-That said, the same phenomenon also arises on a more modest scale in the surrounding air and in the PCB substrate.
+Either way, the important point is that electromagnetic fields, unlike the electrons themselves, are not constrained to the conductor; indeed, the vast majority of energy in an electronic circuit is contained not in the wires, but in the surrounding non-conductive (dielectric) space — including the substrate the PCB is made of.

 In most introductory texts, we are taught that these parasitic capacitances and inductances are negligible.
-For low-frequency circuits, this is often true: the creation and the collapse of the parasitic fields soaks up only a tiny bit of energy for a very brief moment before reaching a voltage- and current-specific plateau (“saturation”) — so any signal lag caused by these effects is hard to notice.
+For low-frequency circuits, this is often true: the creation and the collapse of the parasitic fields involves only a tiny bit of energy for a very brief moment before reaching a voltage- and current-specific plateau (“saturation”) in open air — so any signal lag caused by these effects is hard to notice.

 But all this breaks down when working with high-speed signals.
-Before long, the supposedly-imperceptible delay becomes quite large in proportion to the desired signal rise and fall times; in practice, by the time you cross bus speeds of about 50 MHz or so, you are expending a fair amount of energy fighting the parasitics, and your square waves start looking more like sines.
+Before long, these brief moments become quite long in proportion to waveform cycle duration; in digital circuits, by the time you cross bus speeds of about 50 MHz or so, you are expending a fair amount of energy fighting the parasitics, and your square waves start looking (at best!) like sines.
 Once you get past 100 MHz, the effects can be significant enough to cause signal integrity issues on poorly-designed boards.

 At such speeds, the design of your circuit board begins to matter.
-Solutions to potential circuit woes may involve keeping high-speed lines short and sufficiently far apart, using differential pairs that exploit mutual AC coupling to lower impedance, or placing an unbroken ground plane (copper fill) on the other side of the PCB to provide a universal return path for digital signals (and some RFI shielding too.)
+Solutions to potential circuit woes may involve keeping high-speed lines short and sufficiently far apart, or ensuring that the signal couples to its own return path — i.e., a nearby differential trace or an unbroken ground plane on the other side of the PCB.

 Either way, behind every garbled Reddit maxim, there is a grain of truth — even if it’s not relevant to the project at hand.